exodvs/Luma/README.md

 The process for searching for possible redundant arrays and for possible matches were two bottlenecks even in Go, and blotching still plagued the output images in tests.
 An earlier version of the code simply found the most similar grid from a base image as the grid was created.
 I had to rewrite the program so that an image's grids were stored, sorted, and then compared to the existing array.
 This involved the creation of a map that also stored coordinates, and the most immediate advantage was that instead of doing a binary search over the entire array each time, the program would have endpoints of the array that encompassed all other grids of the same dimension to the one under examination.
 Once no more grids with those same dimensions were being examined, the program would look elsewhere, stay in the new section as long as it needed to, and so on.
 My tests involved grids between 4 and 10 pixels in either axis, inclusive, meaning that only 49 binary searches were needed instead of the tens of thousands needed previously.

-During previous testing, the program's method for adding new girds to the set of hand-drawn data and the method used to eliminate redundant grids involved a grid-by-grid addition to a list (in Python) or slice (in Go).
+During previous testing, the program's method for adding new grids to the set of hand-drawn data and the method used to eliminate redundant grids involved a grid-by-grid addition to a list (in Python) or slice (in Go).
 This itself was taking considerable time, so I rewrote the program to simply add each grid as it came, sort them, and then eliminate before adding to an array of a predefined size.
 To determine which would stay and which would be discarded, the program uses an array of unsigned integers that are altered through bitwise operations.
 The set bits are used to indicate those which will remain.

-Finally, the blotching problem was solved mostly by requiring the corners of two grids be similar in brightness before eliminating one of them.
+Finally, the blotching problem was solved mostly by requiring the corners of two grids to be similar in brightness before eliminating one of them.

 It currently takes less than a second to trace over a 1080p image, against an array of over 400000 grids.
 Actually producing this array takes considerable time, but it is not something that can be easily sped up.
 There is simply no way to save most of several dozen images that takes less than several seconds.